sam-grouchnikov/ca-polyencoder-official/README.md

 Hello developers and researchers!
 This Github repository is the extension of the academic paper on using poly-encoders (Humeau et al., 2019) for automated creativity asessment.

-This is a full guide on implementation details, and how you can run the poly-encoder on your local machine or via SSH.

 ---

 ## Poly-Encoder Details